• Skip to primary navigation

 First let's look the prices of the frozen turkeys, then we will move on to fresh.

-By far, the cheapest price of a turkey at Kroger is the Kroger band frozen whole turkeys at the rock bottom price of 37 cents per pound.
+By far, the cheapest price of a turkey at Kroger is the Kroger band frozen whole turkeys.
+You see below that the price differs depending on where you are at.
+I have see between .49/lb up to .99/lb.
 Kroger posted a sign doing all the math for us.

 Not all those weights are going to be available.
 You don't often see turkeys that are 10 pounds in the grocery store.
 I looked through the selection of Kroger turkeys and found that the smaller end turkeys average around 13-16 pounds and the larger sizes were in upwards of 20-22 pounds.